civicrm/civicrm-user-guide/docs/introduction/is-civicrm-for-you.md

 every organisation.
 Here are some ways that you can find out whether CiviCRM is right for your organisation:

--   identify your organisation needs
+-   identify your organisation's needs
 -   talk to others who use CiviCRM
 -   read [case studies about how similar organizations use CiviCRM](https://civicrm.org/case-studies/)
 -   talk to [a CiviCRM consultant](https://civicrm.org/partners-contributors)